 Our strategy for climate-friendly mobility in Germany

 In every reporting year since 2008, we were able to significantly reduce the CO2 emissions caused by our vehicle fleet – by using CO2-optimized vehicles, for instance.
-In addition, modern technologies mean that we need fewer and fewer maintenance visits to our customers.
-Savings were even higher in 2020 since we used our fleet much less due to the coronavirus pandemic.
-Related CO2 emissions fell by more than 20 percent compared to the previous year.
-We were also able to reduce our fleet in Germany by more than 2,200 vehicles to 21,000.
+Savings were again higher in 2021, since we used our fleet much less due to the coronavirus pandemic.
+Our fleet-related CO2 emissions decreased by more than 13 percent with respect to the previous year, as more employees worked out of their homes and less business travel took place in our company-car segment.
+In addition, we were able to reduce our fleet in Germany by more than 2 300 vehicles, to about 18 600 vehicles.

 - Diversified portfolio: Building a more efficient, increasingly sustainable fleet with diversified drive systems and integrating micro-mobility (e.g., bicycles, e-scooters)

-- Digital services: Pooling and sharing solutions, digital mobility services such as an e-logbook, a mobility app (E2E digitalization of lifecycle services for company cars and service vehicles)
+- Digital services: Pooling and sharing solutions; digital mobility services, such as an e-logbook and a mobility app (E2E digitalization of lifecycle services for company cars and service vehicles)

-As part of our Green Car Policy , we have been using a CO2-based selection process for procuring new vehicles for ten years.
+As part of our Green Car Policy , we have been using a CO2-based selection process for procuring new vehicles for 11 years.
 These also include company cars provided to employees on account of their position or function that can also be used privately.
 The Green Car Policy contains a bonus/penalty system as an incentive to encourage our employees to select fuel-efficient models.
-Employees who choose a particularly low-consumption model receive a bonus based on the fuel cost savings.
+Employees who choose a more low-consumption model (with emissions of less than 130 g/km) receive a bonus based on the fuel cost savings.
 In contrast, drivers of high-consumption vehicles must make a financial contribution for the increased mobility costs and greater environmental impact.
-The Green Car Policy was revised in November 2020.
-Since then, there has been just one uniform emissions reference value of 130 g/km for all vehicle categories.
-The policy will be reviewed in 2021 to determine whether additional adjustments are required.
+Currently, we are again reviewing our Policy, and a revised version is expected to enter into force at the beginning of 2023.

 In the reporting year, we increased the share of vehicles with alternative drives.
 We started regular operation of both electric and natural gas vehicles.
 With regard to company cars, employees entitled to a company car can choose from the regular e-vehicle portfolio we have maintained since February 2020, after completion of initial pilot projects in 2019.
-Around 10 percent of all new orders for company cars have since been for electric drives.
-At the end of 2020, we had 320 electric company cars in our inventory or on order.
-Around four percent of the service fleet consists of natural gas and electric vehicles.
-That number increased from 160 to 362.
+Around 30 percent of all new orders for company cars have since been for electric cars.
+At the end of 2021, we had 804 electric company cars in our inventory or on order.
+Due to extensive delivery delays, resulting from chip shortages in the automobile industry, delivery of many of our electric cars on order has been postponed until 2022.

-Demand for electric vehicles is still limited due to high acquisition costs, even though the non-cash benefit is taxed at a lower rate and buyers have a net saving compared to a comparable diesel vehicle.
-In addition, there is a much smaller range of electric vehicles than of cars with conventional drives.
+In many cases, high acquisition costs are still making electric vehicles the more-expensive option, even though the non-cash benefit is taxed at a lower rate and buyers have a net saving compared to their costs for a comparable diesel vehicle.
+In addition, the range of available models is much smaller for electric vehicles than for conventional vehicles.

 Salary sacrificing scheme: bicycles or e-bikes

 Since 2015, our salary sacrificing scheme has enabled our employees to sacrifice some of their salary for the purchase of resource-conserving and health-promoting bicycles or e-bikes, which they can lease from their employer for three years.
 The monthly payments are deducted from the employee’s gross salary.
 In 2020, so many employees wanted to use the salary sacrifice scheme that all bikes had been allotted after just eight weeks.
-For the start of the 2021 season, we have completely revised the salary sacrifice scheme so that employees can choose their bike dealer and the time of their order more flexibly.
+For the start of the 2021 season, we completely revamped the scheme.
+Since then, orders may be placed year-round, via an external leasing partner.
+In addition to ordering from that partner's own portfolio, employees have the option of ordering from a bicycle dealer of their own choosing.
+Deliveries and local service are available for all of Deutsche Telekom's locations in Germany.
+Currently, some 8 000 bicycles are being leased via this scheme.

 Number of vehicles KPI